Meera-Mohanan/ProjectSphere/README.md

 ## Contributing

-If you would like to contribe to this project contact me through the email found in the questions section.
+If you would like to contribute to this project contact me through the email found in the questions section.

 ## Tests